 Forty-four years later I sold my business, retired and became a photographer/artist.
 I look back on those days and wonder how a guy who failed maths and English O level 4 times ever made it.
-(I eventually passed maths O level aged 40) I can only attribute my survival to an avid curiosity and capacity for knowledge.
-In the end I am, with the help of a couple of strategic mentors, essentially self taught.
-As a retirement project I decided to scratch my creative itch by taking a few art lessons, before I knew it I had enrolled for a foundation art and design course and then on to a BA in Fine Art degree, passed out with a 1st and the top student prize!
-I was on a roll, an MA was the next step, now I have been accepted as a PhD candidate at LICA, Lancaster University.
+(I eventually passed maths O level aged 40) I can only attribute my survival to an avid curiosity and appetite for knowledge.
+In the end, I am, with the help of a couple of strategic mentors, essentially self-taught, an autodidact.
+As a retirement project I decided to scratch my creative itch by taking a few art lessons before I knew it I had enrolled for a foundation art and design course and then on to a BA in Fine Art degree.
+Passed out with a 1st and the top student prize!
+I was on a roll, after some encouragement from my dissertation supervisor, an MA was the next step.
+I thoroughly enjoyed the MA which whetted my appetite for proper academic research.
+I could not stop now.
+After some soul searching and encouragement from my better half, I applied for and was accepted as a PhD candidate at LICA, Lancaster University.

 I suddenly have this feeling that I may have bitten off more than I can chew!
 This is a serious commitment and I have to make sure I do not make a fool of myself.
-So lets start researching how best to tackle this mountain.
-If I was in business again this would start with a SWOT analysis, to determine my Strengths, Weaknesses, Opportunities and Threats.
-On this occasion I shall confine myself to Weaknesses, which are:-
+So let us start researching how best to tackle this mountain.
+If I was in business again, this would start with a SWOT analysis, to determine my Strengths, Weaknesses, Opportunities and Threats.
+On this occasion, I shall confine myself to Weaknesses, which are:-

 - Procrastination in the guise of excessive unfocused research (surfing the net, pulling at threads), I am easily diverted.